 Because cats usually try to conceal any signs that they are suffering – a holdover from times when they faced predators who might exploit their weakness – it can sometimes be difficult to know when they are truly in pain.

 Your familiarity with them, their personality and their habits will be your best guide here.
-The signs which are easiest to spot will be changes to their routine, for example:
+The signs which are easiest to spot will be changes to their routine, for example, if they:

 For most people, cat euthanasia only starts to become an option they would even think about when it becomes clear their pet is suffering so much that they cannot enjoy any quality of life.
 The most common reason for this is advanced aged, where serious illnesses tend to start affecting domesticated felines.
 Many of these illnesses have no cure and can mean serious ongoing pain for your pet.